BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance: Background

 \subsection{In-distribution generalization}

-Several past works have noted that the same architecture can perform very differently across random restarts \citep{reimers2017reporting, reimers2018comparing}.
-Most relevantly for our work, the original BERT paper \citep{devlin2018bert} noted that fine-tuning of BERT is unstable for some datasets, such that some random restarts achieve state-of-the-art results while others perform poorly; this instability has further been noted in \newcite{phang2018sentence}.
-However, this observation only applies to in-distribution generalization, while we focus on out-of-distribution generalization.
+Several works have noted that the same architecture can have very different in-distribution generalization across restarts of the same training process \citep{reimers2017reporting, reimers2018comparing, madhyastha2019model}.
+Most relevantly for our work, fine-tuning of BERT is unstable for some datasets, such that some runs achieve state-of-the-art results while others perform poorly \cite{devlin2018bert,phang2018sentence}.
+Unlike these past works, we focus on \textit{out-of-distribution} generalization, rather than in-distribution generalization.